-The School of Nursing offers a baccalaureate program in professional nursing, whqch qualifies students for registration through state licensure.
-Registered nursing students wishing to complete requirements for the bachelor of science degree are admitted to the program.
+The School of Nursing offers a baccalaureate program in professional nursing, which qualifies students for registration through state licensure.
+Registered nurses who intend to complete requirements for the bachelor of science in nursing degree are also admitted to the program.

-The School of Science and Engineering comprises the departments of biology, chemistry, computer science, diagnostic ultrasound, general science, mathematics, and physics, as well as civil, electrical, mechanical and software engineering.
+The School of Science and Engineering includes the departments of biology, chemistry, computer science, diagnostic ultrasound, general science, mathematics, and physics, as well as civil and environmental, electrical, mechanical and software engineering.

-The Graduate School has programs leading to master's degrees in business, education, ministry, psychology, public administration, religious education, and software engineering.
+The Graduate School has programs leading to master's degrees in business, education, ministry (Institute for Theological Studies), psychology, public administration (Institute for Public Service), religious education, and software engineering.
 An educational specialist degree can be earned in administration or educational diagnostics/school psychology.
 A doctor of education degree with a major in educational leadership is also offered.
+For additional information about graduate programs consult the Graduate Bulletin.